scala/docs.scala-lang/_sips/process-specification.md

 group of people to provide an implementation of the proposal, as a pull request to the Scala 3 compiler repository.
 There is no set timeline for this phase.

-An implementation will be reviewed by the compiler team, and once the implementation is deemed good enough, it can ship as an Experimental feature in the following practical release of the compiler.

 Often, proposals not only need to be implemented in the compiler, but also in several other tools (IDEs, syntax highlighters, code formatters, etc.).
-As soon as a proposal reaches the implementation stage, the Committee notifies the impacted tools that they should start implementing support for it.
+As soon as a proposal reaches the implementation stage, the Chairperson notifies the impacted tools that they should start implementing support for it.
 A list of tools of the ecosystem is maintained in [this document][tooling ecosystem].

+An implementation will be reviewed by the compiler team, and once the implementation is deemed good enough, it can ship as an Experimental feature in the following practical release of the compiler.
+At that point, the SIP Manager posts a follow-up comment on the Pre-SIP discussion to invite the community to test the feature and provide feedback.

 The implementers may hit challenges that were not foreseen by the Committee.
 Early users may also provide feedback based on practical experience with the